szymon-kwiecien/error_handling_app/README.md

 ### 💬 Real-time Chat
 - Chat system built on WebSocket protocol
 - Enables users to discuss issues in real time with support staff
+- Backed by RabbitMQ for message brokering and reliable communication

 ### 📎 Attachment Uploading
 - Users can upload files (screenshots, documents) with their reports